Following in the footsteps of the Acadians in New Brunswick: Culture, history and travel tips

 Monument Lefebvre in Memramcook

-Only thirty kilometers further north is Memramcook, also known as the "cradle of the Acadians", since the first of them arrived in Canada in 1700.
-The inhabitants of the small town were to be driven out of their homeland in 1755, like other Acadian communities.
-However, the residents of Memramcook hid in the woods on the advice of their missionary.
-With the support of the local Micmac Indians, they managed to drive the English out of here, albeit with heavy losses, and 200 families escaped the deportation.
+However, the inhabitants of Memramcook hid in the woods on the advice of their missionary.
+With the help of the local Micmac Indians, they managed to drive the English out of here, albeit with heavy losses, and 200 families escaped deportation.

 The expulsion of the Acadians